What is CHIP?

 Visit our Eligibility page to learn more about CHIP income guidelines and premium rates in your area.
 You can also call us at 1-800-978-8762, and we’d be happy to assist you.

 How can I make payments?

-You can pay premiums online by logging in or registering for MyHealth OnLine.
-You can also call 1-800-650-8762 to use our secure automated system to pay over the phone 24/7.
+You can pay your child's insurance premiums online by signing in to or registering for MyHealth OnLine.
+You can also call 1-800-650-8762 (TTY: 711) to use our secure automated system 24/7.